 Having an RSS feed on your website is a great way of sharing your content with the rest of the Internet.
 It’s not a new technology and it’s probably something that you use on a daily basis.
 If you have a blog or use any form of CMS, that software will most likely handle the creation of your RSS feed for you.

 Sometimes, however, it might be necessary for you to create a RSS feed yourself.
-Perhaps you have just won a new client who’s current site has a old bespoke CMS which they like and want to keep, but you want to be able to publish their updated content via RSS.
+Perhaps you have just won a new client who’s current site has an old bespoke CMS which they like and want to keep, but you want to be able to publish their updated content via RSS.
 Hopefully this tutorial will help you to achieve this.

 RSS, in its current form, stands for Really Simple Syndication and is a family of web formats to publish frequently updated content.
 The RSS Feed (as it is commonly known) can then be read by the users feed reading software or by another website which wishes to ’syndicate’ the content of that feed.